earthctzn/taskwiz/README.md

 ## Getting Started

-To run this webap locally, you will need to fork [the repo](https://github.com/earthctzn/TaskWiz) Once you have it downloaded and opened in a text editor like VSCode or Atom, you will need to install all the necessary gems to run TaskWiz.
+To run this webapp locally, you will need to fork [the repo](https://github.com/earthctzn/TaskWiz) Once you have it downloaded and opened in a text editor like VSCode or Atom, you will need to install all the necessary gems to run TaskWiz.

 To do so run: